dalazaro/ponder/README.md

 # Ponder
 ## Description
-Ponder is a microblogging platform for creatives to
+Ponder is a microblogging platform for creatives who want to write ideas, poems, proses etc., without having all the noise of other social applications that are filled with images and videos.
+Let your thoughts be known with Ponder!

 ## Wireframes
 ![Wireframes for ponder](https://i.imgur.com/7GozdH8.png)